Promptable Game Models: Text-Guided Game Simulation via Masked Diffusion Models: Method

 \section{Method}

-This section introduces the \emph{Learnable Game Engines} framework that allows the user to perform a range of dynamic scene editing tasks.
+This section introduces our framework for the creation of \emph{Promptable Game Models} that allows the user to perform a range of dynamic scene editing tasks, formulated as a set of conditioning \emph{prompts}.

-Similarly to traditional game engines that maintain states of each object, render the environment using a graphics pipeline, and have a model of game logic, we divide our LGE into two modules: a \emph{synthesis model} and an \emph{animation model}.
-The task of the synthesis model is to generate an image given the representation of the environment state.
-The animation model, instead, aims at modeling the game's logic, with player actions and interactions, in the high-level space of the environment states.
+We divide our PGM into two modules: a \emph{synthesis model} and an \emph{animation model}.
+The synthesis model generates an image given the representation of the environment state.
+The animation model, instead, aims at modeling the game's dynamics, with player actions and interactions, in the high-level space of the environment states.
 Actions are modeled as text, which is an expressive, yet intuitive form of control for a wide range of tasks.
 The overview of our framework is provided in Fig.~\ref{fig:architecture_model_overview}.

-In more detail, our LGE defines the state of the entire environment as the combination of all individual object states.
+In more detail, our model defines the state of the entire environment as the combination of all individual object states.
 Consequently, each individual state is the set of the object properties such as the position of each object in the scene, their appearance, or their pose.
 Formally, the environment state at time $\seqtimestep$ can be represented by $\vecsequence_\seqtimestep \in \mathcal{\setstate}=(\mathbb{R}^{n_1} \times ... \times \mathbb{R}^{n_{\numproperties}})$, $\numproperties$ properties of variable length $n_i$ defined as the union of the properties of each object.
-This state representation captures all variable aspects of each individual object in the environment, thus it can be used by the synthesis model to generate the scene.
+This state representation captures all variable aspects of each object in the environment, thus it can be used by the synthesis model to generate the scene.